jeffbski/redux-logic/docs/where-business-logic.md

 After pondering this for a bit, I realized that this wouldn't be that hard to build.
 I simply need to be able to configure a few behaviors and my middleware would invoke the necessary RxJS observable code to enable that behavior.
 Then I could simply provide a simple interface to the business logic code.

-> "I wrote the RxJS code so you wouldn't have to"
+> "I wrote the RxJS code so you won't have to"

 If I organize this in the middleware properly I can perform interception of actions before they hit the reducers as well as perform async processing and dispatching after.